TritonDataCenter/sdc-cnapi/docs/static.md

 The basic process is as follows: a job starts and it first acquires a ticket from CNAPI for that particular server and passes in a `scope` and an `id`.

-Because waitlist tickets are serviced in order, once a ticket has been created the next step is to wait for it to become active.
-This will happen if there are no tickets for that scope/id combination, or if waited upon and all preceding tickets are resolved.
-To find out whether a ticket has become 'active' (ie indicating the job may proceed and do its work), the job may poll the ticket values, or use the blocking `wait` endpoint for that ticket.
+Because waitlist tickets are serviced in creation order, once a ticket has been created the next step is to wait for it to become active.
+Tickets become active once all extant tickets for that server/scope/id are finished or expired.

+To find out whether a ticket has become 'active' (i.e. indicating the job may proceed and do its work), the job may poll the ticket values, or use the blocking `wait` endpoint for that ticket.

 Once the work has been completed, it is up to the job to "release" the ticket, so that subsequent tickets for that scope/id combination can be serviced.